 I’m always on the lookout for great finger food for our son.
 The other day, I had an intense craving for falafel so, I decided to try making them at home.
 I quickly realized that crafting non-traditional falafel is no easy task.
 I’m happy to report that after several attempts, I feel I got it right: a baked falafel with a crunchy outside and good texture on the inside, that isn’t dry or too moist.
 I had a little help along the way thanks to some brainstorming with my friend, Alexandra @ Occasionally Eggs and much research on the subject.
 Keep in mind that these are certainly not traditional falafel, but I think they taste just as good and have a very similar texture without any deep-frying.

 These falafel are low in fat, high in fiber and protein, and make for quick and healthy eating especially for your little ones; Connor devoured a sizeable portion of every test batch exclaiming “these Pa-lapels are gooood, mommy”!
-Pair them with my easy Garlic Dill Sunflower dip for an awesome lunch, snack or quick dinner…you won’t believe this dip is made from raw sunflower seeds (it’s so good)!
+Pair them with my easy Garlic Dill Sunflower dip (blended in a Vitamix) for an awesome lunch, snack or quick dinner…you won’t believe this dip is made from raw sunflower seeds (it’s so good)!

 I hope you love them!

 - 3 cups (485g) unsalted canned chickpeas, rinsed and patted dry

 - 1/2 (115g) medium red onion roughly chopped

 - 1 1/2 tsp sea salt